Magneto-Acousto-Electric Tomography with Magnetic Field Measurements: Modeling, Inversion and Stability: Concluding remarks

 \section{Concluding remarks}

 In conclusion, this work provides a rigorous mathematical foundation for MAET with magnetic field measurements.
 We formulate a quasi-static model that accurately captures the underlying physics and introduce an adjoint problem to decouple the hybrid inverse problem.
 This decoupling yields a well-studied acoustic inverse source problem and a critical inverse conductivity problem with internal data.
-Our primary theoretical contribution lies in addressing the latter, where a nonzero constraint on the data is required for stable reconstruction.
-By proposing some smallness conditions on the conductivity and coil configuration, we derive Lipschitz stability results in both bounded domains and half-space.
-This framework not only justifies existing experimental setups but also provides clear guidelines for optimizing coil design to enhance imaging resolution.
+Our primary theoretical contribution lies in addressing the latter, namely recovering the conductivity from an internal adjoint current density.
+By a weighted interpolation argument and leveraging the analytic properties of the coil-generated fields, we establish an interior H\"older stability result without imposing a pointwise nonzero constraint on the internal data.
+Under a stronger nonzero constraint ensured by suitable smallness conditions on the conductivity and coil configuration, we further derive Lipschitz stability in regions of interest, both in bounded domains and in the half-space setting.

+While the analysis identifies mechanisms that can lead to stable reconstruction, it does not provide a complete practical criterion for optimal coil design.
+Understanding how these conditions affect reconstruction quality in realistic configurations, and how multiple coils may improve stability and effectiveness, remains an important direction for future work.
+In particular, numerical studies on coil configuration, including position, orientation and number, would be valuable for assessing the practical performance of the proposed reconstruction framework.